rediacc/www/src/content/docs/en/cli/api-reference/team-members.md

 #### Details

 Revokes a user's team membership, removing their access to all team resources.
-The user remains in the company.
+The user remains in the organization.

 #### Parameters